 Change how you view your book

 As a self-published author, you can avoid this to some degree.
-But in the long run, no matter how good your book, how engaging your story, how important your message, or how relevant the knowledge you share is, the book you write is still a commodity.
+But in the long run, no matter how good your book is, how engaging your story is, how important your message is, or how relevant the knowledge you share is, the book you write is still a commodity.
 It is a unit by which you’ll measure the success of your brand, your marketing plan, and your storytelling skills.
 Just writing the book is its own kind of success, and not to be ignored.

 But if your goals are to sell your book(s) and earn a profit, the book itself must be seen as a crucial commodity in your larger marketing scheme.
 Think like an entrepreneur here.

 The book you write and self-publish could be the most exciting work of fiction in a decade, a riveting looking into current events, a historical recounting of past events every history professor should read, a guide to your own personal area of expertise, or any of countless other types of book; but in terms of how you sell the book, it is just a unit.
 A commodity.
 While recognizing this, please do not allow a shift in thinking to lead to a feeling that the book is not important.
 Your book is incredibly important!

 The difference is that while writing and publishing, the book was central.
 Everything revolved around the book.
 But with the book written and out there in the world, the central aspect of your marketing should be you.
 The author.
 The brand you bring with you.
 Be it expertise, brilliant language, or historical insight.
 Whatever you can bring as a unique and valuable offering to your readers.
 The book is the window into this offering.